Ordnance Survey: 21st century

 In 2010, OS announced that printing and warehouse operations were to be outsourced, ending over 200 years of in-house printing.
 The Frome-based firm Butler, Tanner and Dennis (BT&D) secured its printing contract.
-As already stated, large-scale maps had not been printed at Ordnance Survey since the common availability of geographical information systems (GISs), but, until late 2010, the OS Explorer and OS Landranger series were printed in Maybush.
+As already stated, large-scale maps had not been printed at the Ordnance Survey since the common availability of geographical information systems (GISs), but, until late 2010, the OS Explorer and OS Landranger series were printed in Maybush.

 In April 2009 building began of a new head office in Adanac Park on the outskirts of Southampton.
 By 10 February 2011 virtually all staff had relocated to the new "Explorer House" building and the old site had been sold off and redeveloped.
 Prince Philip officially opened the new headquarters building on 4 October 2011.

 On 22 January 2015 plans were announced for the organisation to move from a trading fund model to a government-owned limited company, with the move completed in April 2015.
 The organisation remains fully owned by the UK government and retains many of the features of a public organisation.
 In September 2015 the history of the Ordnance Survey was the subject of a BBC Four TV documentary entitled A Very British Map: The Ordnance Survey Story.

-On 10 June 2019 the Department for Business, Energy and Industrial Strategy (BEIS) appointed Steve Blair as the Chief Executive of Ordnance Survey.
-Ordnance Survey supported the launch of the Slow Ways initiative, which encourages users to walk on lesser used paths between UK towns.
+On 10 June 2019 the Department for Business, Energy and Industrial Strategy (BEIS) appointed Steve Blair as the Chief Executive of the Ordnance Survey.
+The Ordnance Survey supported the launch of the Slow Ways initiative, which encourages users to walk on lesser used paths between UK towns.
+On 7 February 2023, ownership of Ordnance Survey Ltd passed to the newly formed Department for Science, Innovation and Technology.

-GB map range
+Map range

-Ordnance Survey produces a large range of paper maps and digital mapping products.
+The Ordnance Survey produces a large range of paper maps and digital mapping products.

 OS MasterMap

-Ordnance Survey's flagship digital product, launched in November 2001, is OS MasterMap, a database that records, in one continuous digital map, every fixed feature of Great Britain larger than a few metres.
+The Ordnance Survey's flagship digital product, launched in November 2001, is OS MasterMap, a database that records, in one continuous digital map, every fixed feature of Great Britain larger than a few metres.
 Every feature is given a unique TOID (TOpographical IDentifier), a simple identifier that includes no semantic information.
 Typically, each TOID is associated with a polygon that represents the area on the ground that the feature covers, in National Grid coordinates.

 OS MasterMap is offered in themed layers, each linked to a number of TOIDs.
 In September 2010, the layers were: